 The Ark of the Covenant discovery, is it ‘Adventist-friendly’?

-Open letter to Seventh-Day Adventists
+Open Letter to Seventh-Day Adventists

 (The letter is a PDF: To read the letter click here Letter_on_Ark_and_Adventists

-We are going to look at why that happened, and also some of the theological conflict areas Adventists think they face when they hear about this discovery.
+This letter is specifically directed at Seventh-Day Adventists and the Seventh-Day Churches.
+The claimed discovery of Christ’s blood on the Mercy Seat was made by an active Seventh-Day Adventist.
+Although Ron tried to cooperate with the church, he eventually got rejected by the leadership and a large portion of his people.
+We are going to look at why that happened and also some of the theological conflict areas Adventists think they face when they hear about this discovery.
 Only an intensive study can help us see if this discovery is false or true.
-Throughout time God’s own people kept rejecting the messengers sent to them.
-For that reason it is very important we learn WHY that happened and how we can avoid doing the same, and also how we can tell if something is of God or of the enemy.
+Throughout time, God’s own people kept rejecting the messengers sent to them.
+For that reason, it is essential we learn WHY that happened and how we can avoid making the same mistake, and also how we can tell if something is of God or of the enemy.

 Topics in this letter: